sisisin/ccsv2check/README.md

 export CCSV_DIR=/path/to/csv/dir
 ```

+and, `npm start` with command line args which file name made in COMIC MARKET CATAROM

 ```
-./to_check hoge # arguments is csv file name which made in COMIC MARKET CATAROM
+npm start -- comitia119 # target file is `/path/to/csv/dir/comitia119.csv`
 ```